 In science terminology, I tested the designer’s theory of how the garment would fit, how the fabric would flow, how the materials would integrate into the design, whether the listed supplies would be sufficient, and the outcome consistent with the variability of a larger pool of knitters.
 The entire process was beautiful.
 I couldn’t help but write precise notes, which became the starting point for my journey into tech editing.

-Subsequently, several independent designers encouraged me to pursue technical editing and determine if it was a good fit for my innate skill set.
+Subsequently, several independent designers encouraged me to pursue technical editing and determine if it fit my innate skill set.
 Flash forward to now, and I am pleased to say it was and continues to be a fulfilling career.